They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

-Further research is needed investigating the use of benzodiazepines alone and in combination with antipsychotic medications to treat acute psychosis.
+Further research is needed to investigate benzodiazepines alone and in combination with antipsychotic medications to treat acute psychosis.

 Clonazepam, a benzodiazepine, is used to treat many forms of parasomnia.
 Rapid eye movement behavior disorder responds well to low doses of clonazepam.

-Restless legs syndrome can be treated with clonazepam as a third-line treatment option as the use of clonazepam is still under investigation.
+Restless legs syndrome can be treated with clonazepam as a third-line treatment option as clonazepam is still under investigation.

-Benzodiazepines are sometimes used for obsessive compulsive disorder (OCD), although they are generally believed to be ineffective for this indication.
-However, effectiveness was found in one small study.
-Benzodiazepines can be considered as a treatment option in refractory cases.
+Benzodiazepines are sometimes used for obsessive-compulsive disorder (OCD), although they are generally believed to be ineffective.
+However, effectiveness was found in a small study.
+Benzodiazepines can be considered a treatment option in refractory cases.

-Antipsychotics are generally a first-line treatment for delirium; however, when delirium is caused by alcohol or hypnotic withdrawal from the sedative, benzodiazepines are a first-line treatment.
+Antipsychotics are generally the first-line treatment for delirium; however, when fever is caused by alcohol or hypnotic withdrawal from the sedative, benzodiazepines are a first-line treatment.